 Faculty Services Librarian & Professor of Legal Research, Legal Information Center

 Taryn Marks joined the University of Florida’s Levin College of Law’s Legal Information Center in 2014.
 She is currently Faculty Services Librarian & Professor of Legal Research.
-She teaches Legal Research – a course focusing on teaching law students how to research statutory and case law on both a state and federal level.
+She teaches Legal Research, Advanced Legal Research, and Business Law Advanced Legal Research.
 She has published several articles, with topics ranging from shifting legal education in China to governmental documents in the digital age.
-Her forthcoming book chapter “Using the Synergy of Millennials’ Activism and Librarians’ Radicalism to Create Libraries of the Future” in Millennial Leadership in Libraries is forthcoming in 2017.
+Her forthcoming book chapter “Using the Synergy of Millennials’ Activism and Librarians’ Radicalism to Create Libraries of the Future” in Millennial Leadership in Libraries was published in 2018.
 Marks earned both her J.D. degree and LL.M. in International Law from Duke University School of Law.

 J.D., Duke University School of Law